Lalita-ponnapalli/HS_Baseball_Scholarships/README.md

 WI DPI Data: District Report cards, comparative district costs, comparative district revenue district post-secondary enrollment statistics.

 ![image](https://user-images.githubusercontent.com/100329223/179616093-a332e5b9-e28f-4820-809b-dc30af90e528.png)
-### Database created in AWS and connected to postgres
+### Postgres Database on AWS Cloud

+Postgres database is spun up on AWS RDS instance to store the data, generate dashboards and perform the analysis.
+The data is transformed, cleansed and inserted into this database using python scripts.

 ![image](https://user-images.githubusercontent.com/100485119/181933905-a0b68c93-b1c0-4218-bff9-89314a21b4a3.png)
 ![image](https://user-images.githubusercontent.com/100485119/181933916-cfd52901-8f94-4ff8-a4fc-ca0e9dd67486.png)
 ![image](https://user-images.githubusercontent.com/100485119/181933941-ac20e74f-2f75-42b4-bc74-47d22263db67.png)

 ### Technologies Used for Analysis
 Throughout this project, there will be various technologies used in order to form our analysis, and create a dashboard that will easily communicate the results to school district personnel, parents, or other curious individuals on the importance of funding allocations roll in student pursing higher education.